Person conducting research: Dr Stephanie Aulsebrook

 Research Assistants: Monika Łapińska, Paulina Jurkowska

-The database currently contains more than 15000 metal artefacts excavated from Mycenae.
+The database currently contains more than 15000 metal artefacts.
 Of those, more than half come from documented Late Bronze Age contexts.
 The majority come from mortuary contexts; for example, the famous Circle A shaft graves discovered by Heinrich Schliemann in 1876 account for more than 2500 of these artefacts alone.

-Despite disruption due to the pandemic, three research expeditions have been completed, to the National Archaeological Museum at Athens, the Archaeological Museum at Mycenae and the Mycenae Archive at the University of Cambridge, UK.
-Visits to the museums enabled hands-on analysis of a selection of material that has provided vital evidence about their lifecycles.
-Access to the original fieldnotes has allowed past archaeological recording strategies for metal artefacts to be reconstructed and has uncovered some interesting finds of metal objects that had never been published.
+The project involved three research expeditions, to the National Archaeological Museum at Athens, the Archaeological Museum at Mycenae and the Mycenae Archive at the University of Cambridge, UK.
+Visits to the museums enabled hands-on analysis of a selection of objects that has provided vital evidence about their lifecycles.
+Access to the original fieldnotes at the archive has allowed past archaeological recording strategies for metal artefacts to be reconstructed and has uncovered some interesting finds of metal objects that have never been published.

 Publications (all open access):